nickofolas/nickofolas/README.md

 ---

-I'm open to commissions for Discord bots, and then best place to contact me for that would be shooting me a DM @nickofolas#1184 on Discord.
+I'm open to commissions for Discord bots, and the best place to contact me for that would be shooting me a DM @nickofolas#1184 on Discord.

 <!--